Skip to content

 no-build-isolation-package = ["cchardet"]

-Given the above, a user would first sync the build dependencies:
+Given the above, a user would first sync with the build optional group, and then without it to remove the build dependencies:

 $ uv sync --extra build